metriccoders/one-line-llm-tuner/README.md

 fine_tune_obj.predict_text("Elon musk founded Spacex in ")
 ```

+The above example is for default values.
 If you want to modify the default values such as type of model used, tokenizer and more, use the following code.

 ```bash
 from one_line_llm_tuner.tuner import llm_tuner